Little-Podi/Little-Podi/README.md

 #### Latent Representation

 I was born in the last year of the 20th century (May 17th, 2000).
 I hope to live until the 22nd century so that my life would span three centuries.
-The Chinese meanings of each word in my name (高深远) are High, Deep, Far, respectively.
+The Chinese meanings of each word in my name (高深远) are "High", "Deep", "Far", respectively.
 Now I am a first-year Ph.D. student at [HKUST](https://hkust.edu.hk/).

 #### Multi-Stage Pre-Training